gjn/mf-chsdi/chsdi/public/doc/source/widgets/sdiwidgetsaggregate.rst

 Aggregate layer
 ---------------

-EXPERIMENTAL !
 An aggregate layer is a layer composed of several OpenLayers.Layer.
 This example presents a combination of WMS and TileCache layers.

 .. raw:: html